ReeezZ/rust_guitar_app/README.md

 **Frontend ↔ Backend Integration**

-- Read how to do this properly in the [Leptos Book](https://book.leptos.dev/ssr/21_cargo_leptos.html).
+- Read how to do this properly in the [Leptos Book](https://book.leptos.dev/ssr/21_cargo_leptos.html)
+- Convert project to ssr application
+  - For long term mobile compatibility (sending notifications for practice reminder) a pwa should work with ssr
+    - Should do a more thorough analysis at some point of this
+  - Alternatives are csr with tauri
+  - or switching entirely to dioxus

 ### Future Ideas